chuan2019/chat-demo/README.md

 # chat demo

-Usage: the usage below has been tested on mac laptop
+Usage: the usage below has been tested on mac os and ubuntu 20.04.1

 step 1: start redis sever